 Have you heard of Sossusvlei?
 It’s ok, many travelers haven’t.
 What matters is that you take the chance to learn what it’s all about.
 While the name might not sound that familiar, Sossusvlei is one of Namibia’s biggest attractions.

 This nature-lovers paradise looks postcard perfect and it’s an attraction you won’t want to miss.
 Planning a trip to Namibia?
 You may want to add Sossusvlei to your itinerary.
 Here’s what you need to know about it.

 Technically, Sossusvlei is a vast pan made of clay and salt.
 It’s surrounded by towering, red sand dunes and is situated in the desert.

 The name Sossusvlei translates to ‘dead-end-marsh,’ which is fitting since it is a drainage basin to the Tsauchab river.

-It’s covered in sand that is so salt-rich that it has formed a distinguished crust.
+It’s covered in sand that is so salt-rich that it has formed a distinctive crust.
 Over the years, the pan has been shaped by the Tsauchab river.
 While flooding is rare, the dry land fills with the river’s overflow every few years.

 The natural landscapes that come together here have made Sossusvlei a tourist destination.
 Now, visitors to Namibia flock to the area to get a look at the stunning views.

-The photo of Sossusvlei is easily recognized as its color scheme is quite unique.
+The photo of Sossusvlei is easily recognized as its colour scheme is quite unique.
 The scene is a mix of red dunes, white earth, and black trees.
 In fact, the landscape is littered with 700-year old acacia trees that have died and darkened.

 While they look slightly haunting, the trees are what give this site its artistic look.